sagemath/sagewiki_to_gh-2022-10-10/Coding_Theory.md

  =Coding Theory=

-A linear code of length n  is a finite dimensional subspace of GF(q)^n, with a fixxed (usually the standard) basis.
+A linear code of length n  is a finite dimensional subspace of GF(q)^n, with a fixed (usually the standard) basis.
 Sage can compute with linear error-correcting codes to a limited extent.
 It basically has some native Python commands and wrappers to GAP and GUAVA 3.1 commands (GUAVA 3.1 includes Leon's C code, though uncompiled).
 GUAVA 3.1 is included with Sage.

 Sage can compute Hamming codes